nwesem/mtcnn_facenet_cpp_tensorRT/README.md

 Download the weights, cfg and labels files from [this](https://github.com/lthquy/Yolov3-tiny-Face-weights) repo. place the .weights and .cfg file in /opt/nvidia/deepstream/deepstream-5.0/sources/objectDetector_Yolo, after that make a labels.txt file consisting of one class 'Face'.

-#if thr below files are already existing in your workspace please move them to /bkp and move these files in /objectDetector_Yolo
+if the below mentioned files are already existing in your workspace please move them to /bkp and move these files in /objectDetector_Yolo
 ```bash
 cd /opt/nvidia/deepstream/deepstream-5.0/sources/objectDetector_Yolo